sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/lancedb.md

 The data is now loaded into LanceDB.

 To use **vector search** after loading, you **must specify which fields LanceDB should generate embeddings for**.
-Do this by wrapping the data (or dlt resource) with the **`lancedb_adapter`** function.
+Do this by wrapping the data (or data_load_tool resource) with the **`lancedb_adapter`** function.

 ## Using an adapter to specify columns to vectorize

 Out of the box, LanceDB will act as a normal database.
-To use LanceDB's embedding facilities, you'll need to specify which fields you'd like to embed in your dlt resource.
+To use LanceDB's embedding facilities, you'll need to specify which fields you'd like to embed in your data_load_tool resource.

 The `lancedb_adapter` is a helper function that configures the resource for the LanceDB destination: